fastzhong/mth252/slides.md

 - **cycle** is a path that starts and ends at the same vertex.
 - **simple** path is a path with distinct vertices.
 - two vertices are **connected** if a path exists between them.
+- in a directed graph, if there is a path from vertex v to vertex w, it is said that w is **reachable** from v.

 <style>
 li {